Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

+Equivalently, note that explicitly including the presence of N\'eel order, modifies the symmetry group: the half of the (factor) group operations that relate the two Fe sites are now associated with a spin-flip.
+As a consequence, the symmetry of the system \textit{in each spin channel} is now the symmorphic space group 115, $P\bar{4}m2$; the two spin channels are related by $PT$ or any of the other spin-flip operations.
+Importantly, the Fe site-symmetries (Wyckoff positions 1a and 1b) remain $D_{2d}$.
+In $D_{2d}$, the $\{xz,yz\}$ orbitals remain in a two-dimensional IR, while the $x^2-y^2$ orbitals (and the other $d$ orbitals) belong to one-dimensional IRs.
+Thus at M, as seen in Fig.~\ref{fig:DFT_bands}, the $x^2-y^2$ orbitals split, while the $\{xz,yz\}$ orbitals remain degenerate.
+However, in contrast to the NM case, all the $\{xz,yz\}$ orbitals belong to the same IR.

-To gain intuitive insight into this orbital selective coupling, it is useful to examine the Fe site and orbital decomposition of the Bloch wavefunctions for these IRs.
-For the $M_1$ IR, the two degenerate states can be chosen to be $|x^2-y^2,A\rangle$ and $|x^2-y^2,B\rangle$, where $A,B$ are the two Fe-sites in the unit cell.
-Importantly, as illustrated in Fig.~\ref{fig:schematic_orbital_selectiviy}, these states are localized on the Fe site.
-In the presence of the N\'eel order, this two-fold orbital degeneracy is split into non-degenerate $|x^2-y^2,A\rangle$ and $|x^2-y^2,B\rangle$ eigenstates that give local non-zero moments.
+To gain intuitive insight into this orbital selective coupling, it is useful to examine the Fe site and orbital decomposition of the Bloch wave functions.
+Because the $x^2-y^2$ orbitals belong to a 1-D IR of $D_{2d}$, the Hamiltonian around M for these orbitals can be written in a site ($\tau_i$), spin ($\sigma_i$) basis as